aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 </p>

-## Files
+## Select style

-Each color has 2 watchface files:
+Each color has 3 to 4 watchface-style for MiBand 8/9, different by VaultGirl:

-1. Static VaultGirl + Animation V1
+- Static VaultGirl (no animation)
-2. Animation V2 + Animation V3
+- And animated versions

 Static version may be a bit different from color to color.
 With Animation V1 PipGirl is usually dressed in VaultSuit.